 FIVE: Decide Whether to Make a Police Report

 - We encourage you to make a report with the police and we can assist or support you.
 We can provide transport, escort, or information to make a police report or to help you with a restraining order.

 SIX: Access Academic or Residential Support

 Title IX is designed to ensure that no one is prevented from their education.
 We want you to feel safe and thrive in the place where you work, live, and study, and sexual violence can have long-term effects.
 Kay Drake, the Title IX Coordinator, can provide assistance with interim measures such as changes in coursework, housing, or work study assignments.
 However, Centre Counseling is also a confidential way to seek accommodations.

 - Be good to yourself and keep being good to yourself.
 Sexual assault has immediate and long term effects, and you are not to blame.

-- Attend one-on-one or group counseling at Centre or through Bluegrass Rape Crisis Center.
+- Attend one-on-one or group counseling at Centre or through Ampersand.

 - Talk to people you trust in your network.
 Let people know if you are struggling.

 - Reach out to SPEAC students.
 They are familiar with resources on campus and in the community.
 They can tell you about the Title IX complaint process.
 They can drink coffee with you, share a meal, or walk you to the counseling center.